pactsafe/pactsafe-ios-sdk/README.md

 Custom Data can hold additional information that you'd like to pass over that will be appended to the activity event.
 By adding Custom Data to the event, you'll be able to search and filter within the Ironclad Clickwrap web app, which is especially beneficial when you have many activity events.

 Before sending an activity event, you may want to customize properties on `PSCustomData` that can be set.
-Please note that properties such as `firstName`, `lastName`, `companyName`, and `title` that are reserved properties on `PSCustomData` for Ironclad Clickwrap platform usage only (e.g., seeing the name of an individual within the Ironclad app) but can be set by you.
+Please note that properties such as `firstName`, `lastName`, `companyName`, and `title` are reserved properties on `PSCustomData` for Ironclad Clickwrap platform usage only (e.g., seeing the name of an individual within the Ironclad Clickwrap app) but can be set by you.

 | Property        | Description                                                  | Overridable |
 | --------------- | ------------------------------------------------------------ | ----------- |